ButThouMust/otogirisou-en-beta/README.md

 >   - *Make a copy* of your .srm file from, say, `beta_v1.srm` to `beta_v2.srm`.
 >   - When you know for sure that your save data has carried over, you can delete the ROM and save data for the old version of the patch.

+# Features added for patch
+- A mostly, but not fully, complete English translation. **Please let me know if you would like to contribute to the translation!**
+- A more aesthetically pleasing English font than what was originally in the game.
+  - Bypassing of the font compression scheme, to more easily add characters if needed.
+- Translation of all important graphics that contain Japanese text.
+- Text kerning, both horizontally and vertically.
+- A linebreaking routine better suited for English text, if imperfect.
+- Option to let the player enable or disable honorifics.
+  - Normally, I would leave them out, but there is an interesting argument for keeping them in.
+  - Nami uses a different one for you on each playthrough, which you can technically classify as a "game mechanic" of sorts.

 # Submitting issues

-For general suggestions or any issues like bad formatting, please create an issue in this repository, *with a screenshot* of where you found the issue.
+For general suggestions or any issues like bad formatting of game text, please create an issue in this repository, *with a screenshot* of where you found the issue.

 Issues in order from most severe to least concern (current priorities in *italics*; list will be added to as needed):
 - Game crash or softlock